TheTechOddBug/lon-mirror/README.md

 This is not a universal proof.

-It is a bounded executable demonstration that the current layered policy produces two distinct readable regimes:
+It is a bounded executable demonstration that the current layered policy produces distinct readable regimes.

-suspicious-clean case -> review

-obvious failure case -> retry

 ---